A Message from Cherilyn Eagar

 Yes, Utah has an establishment, an elite, just as Washington DC does.
 And yes, our elected officials are as susceptible to lobbyist special interests (the kind that government should NOT be involved in) as Washington DC.

 And yes, Utah also has members of the legislature that vote on a winning bill or two when re-election comes around just to look good, all the while voting against limited government principles.
 It is these elected officials that special interests, the establishment and the oligarchy like to re-elect because they can easily be bought.
 They are best bought with fancy and expensive TV commercials and big media buys.
-They LOVE incumbents, especially when they vote their way, even if it’s against the will of the people.
+The lobbyists LOVE incumbents, especially when they vote their way, even if it’s against the will of the people.

 How is the Party structured?

 The Republican Party is a private corporation, as required by law.
 It is organized much like any private corporation, with a board of directors and executive committee and voting members.
-On the odd numbered years, the party holds a convention, state and county, to elect officers – a Chairman, Vice Chairman, Treasurer and Secretary and county representatives to serve on the State Central Committee.
+On the odd-numbered years, the party holds a convention, state and county, to elect officers – a Chairman, Vice Chairman, Treasurer and Secretary and county representatives to serve on the State Central Committee.

 On even years, citizens attend a neighborhood caucus to elect their representatives – friends or neighbors they trust to attend these conventions.